ArKade523/CS2610Project/README.md

-# 🎨 Unnamed Social Media Art Project by Kade Angell
+# 🎨 Daydoodle by Kade Angell

 ## Description

-Welcome to my yet-to-be-named social media art project!
+Welcome to Daydoodle, my social media art project!
 This platform prompts users with colors and a theme, inviting them to draw something creative.
 Once the masterpiece is ready, users can upload it for the world to see.
 The project uses an Express backend and a SvelteKit frontend, all written in TypeScript.

 ## 🛠 Technologies

 - Backend: Express with TypeScript
 - Frontend: SvelteKit with TypeScript

 ## 🚀 Getting Started

 ### Prerequisites